Direct Lender vs Indirect Lender: Identify the Better Lender Option for You

 • Confusing to work with several different companies

 In conclusion, indirect lenders are great for getting a lot, and we mean a lot, of offers at the same time.
 It makes the process of finding a lender easier.
 Direct lenders may only have one or two types of loans.
 However, you will work with the same company and the same people throughout the entire process.
-It makes the process safer and convenient.
+It can make the process safer and convenient.

 There are several ways to find out if a lender is direct or indirect.
-Most lenders will mention it on their page.
-One of the first lines on our home page mentions that we are a state-licensed direct lender.
-They may not say it in exact terms, but there is common terminology.
+Most lenders will mention it on their website.
+Some indirect lenders will say upfront they’re an indirect lender.
+Others may not say it in exact terms, but there is common terminology.
 If they say they “will shop around” for the best rates, or something similar, they are likely indirect.
-If the site does not mention it, you can always call the company.
-Ask the company about their licenses and if they are a direct lender.
-Since there are pros and cons on both sides, most companies are upfront about it.

 Net Pay Advance is a licensed loan provider, locally owned and operated in Wichita, Kansas.
 Our No. 1 priority is helping you, the customer, by providing access to the cash you need and helping support financial independence goals with valuable, informational, and entertaining content.
 Stay up-to-date on our posts by following the Net Pay Advance Facebook, Instagram, and Twitter pages.
 Our organization is committed to transparency; learn more about our authors and editorial policy.
 The information provided within this blog is for educational purposes only and should not be construed as financial or legal advice.
 Please contact us if you have any questions.